4th-earth/site-fourth-earth/content/sprinkles.md

 ## Opposing Difficulty Rating

+Version: 0.1.0

-This Sprinkle is designed to aid in solo-adventuring (the Player is not rolling *for* another Character), introduce opposing rolls (Players can go "head-to-head" with rolls), or both.
+This Sprinkle is designed to aid:

+1. solo-adventuring (the Player is not rolling *for* another, non-Player Character),
+2. introduce opposing rolls (Players can go "head-to-head" with rolls), or
+3. both.

 - If using opposing rolls between two Players, two Actions MUST be created; one for the the Protagonist and one for the Antagonist.
 	- The Initial Difficulty Rating SHOULD be for the Protagonist based on their Action against the Antagonist (see Antagonist Difficulty Rating from 4th Earth RAW: Vanilla).